ucdavisdatalab/workshop_research_computing/chapters/installing-software/a_configuring-the-shell.md

 ## Other Configuration Files

-{numref}`bash` focuses on Bash configuration files, but software such as git, tmux, R, Python, and Vim can also be customized through configuration files.
+The {ref}`bash` section focuses on Bash configuration files, but software such as Git, tmux, R, Python, and Vim can also be customized through configuration files.
 For software you use frequently, learning to edit the configuration file(s) is often a worthwhile investment because allows you to tailor the software to your specific needs and workflows.